wbandabarragan/computational-physics-1/README.md

 - Both the midterm and final exams have two components, one is carried out in class, one is carried out at home.

-## Very important policies:

-There will be neither make-up assignments nor make-up exams.
-Please do your best in every assignment.

-Late assignments without appropriate justification will receive a penalisation according to the following criteria:

-- 0-1 day late: -24%

-- 1-2 days late: -48%

-- 2-3 days late: -72%

-- +3 days late: no marks

-Late assignments accompanied by appropriate justification (e.g. a medical certificate, etc.) will receive no penalisation.

 ## On deadlines:

 The assignment deadlines and exam dates will be discussed and agreed upon in class.
 Once fixed, all deadlines are hard deadlines.